(888) 552-6760 SCHEDULE AN APPOINTMENT

 Chemotherapy

 Chemotherapy may be used when the liver tumor is too large to be removed surgically.
 The care team will let the patient know exactly which chemotherapy drugs are appropriate for his or her cancer type.
 In some cases, a pump is inserted inside the body that delivers chemotherapy directly to the liver tumor.
-This is known as hepatic artery infusion.
+This is known as hepatic artery infusion (HAI) therapy.
+HAI therapy is usually performed along with systemic chemotherapy to treat colorectal cancers that have spread to the liver.

 Targeted therapies